c-ityscape/spark/README.md

 Welcome to the Sparks Flutter project repository!
 This repository contains all the necessary folders and files to kickstart your Flutter project named "sparks."
 Follow the instructions below to set up your project:
 This project has two branches: the **main** branch contians the lib folder and pubspec.yaml files
                               the **master** branch contains the rest of the files, please download the folders and files accordingly

+                              **Also, don't forget the assets folder, you need to add this folder to your created flutter project**
 ## Getting Started

 1. **Create Flutter Project:**